mlijahan/alcrack/README.md

 # alcrack
-Calculation of air leakage through concrete cracks using computer vision
+alcrack (air leakage through crack) is a tool for calculation the air leakage through concrete cracks using computer vision